So you're telling me there's a chance?

-NFL Playoff Picture: Where Raiders stand after Chiefs win Week 11 game originally appeared on NBC Sports Bay Area
+NFL playoff picture: Where Raiders stand in AFC after loss vs. Jaguars originally appeared on NBC Sports Bay Area